-- In addition, 98 tutors received Effective Teaching Skills training to enable them to implement their new skills and knowledge in the classroom more effectively.
+- 98 tutors received Effective Teaching Skills training to enable them to implement their new skills and knowledge in the classroom more effectively.

-- These technical updates are currently being integrated into the new curriculum for Community Health Nursing, Public Health Nursing and Midwifery to ensure sustained changes.
+- These technical updates were integrated into the new curriculum for Community Health Nursing, Public Health Nursing and Midwifery to ensure sustained changes.

-Lesotho: MCHIP is working with four nursing and midwifery schools to strengthen the clinical experience of students.
-To date, MCHIP has developed 145 preceptors who provide guidance and mentorship to students during their clinical rotation.
-The Program has also rolled out the primary care clinical placement program.
-The primary care clinical placements expose more than 150 students to varied clinical activities in health centers, thereby strengthening students’ primary health care clinical education experience with a focus on HIV and nurse-initiated antiretrovirals.
-Finally, MCHIP has worked closely with the schools’ faculties to develop their teaching, coaching and technology skills to prepare them to teach future nurse and midwifery students.
+Lesotho: MCHIP worked with four nursing and midwifery schools to strengthen the clinical experience of students.
+MCHIP developed more than 145 preceptors who provided guidance and mentorship to students during their clinical rotation.
+The Program also rolled out the primary care clinical placement program.
+The primary care clinical placements exposed more than 150 students to varied clinical activities in health centers, thereby strengthening students’ primary health care clinical education experience with a focus on HIV and nurse-initiated antiretrovirals.
+Finally, MCHIP worked closely with the schools’ faculties to develop their teaching, coaching and technology skills to prepare them to teach future nurse and midwifery students.